NuevoFoundation/workshops/content/english/python-basics/functions/more-about-functions.md

     print("My name is Nuvi!")
 ```

 Let’s analyze this piece of code.
 The `def` tells the computer that you are writing a function.
 We give it a name, in this case, `my_function`.
-Then, we put a colon (the : symbol) to indicate that the function is starting.
-The next two lines are <b>two spaces away from the left side of the text editor</b> -- this tells the computer that these lines are part of the function definition.
-This is <b>very important</b>, so don't miss out on this detail!
+Then, we put a colon (the `:` symbol) to indicate that the function is starting.
+The next two lines are **two spaces away from the left side of the text editor** -- this tells the computer that these lines are part of the function definition.
+This is **very important**, so don't miss out on this detail!

 Press run.